Is there a particular format in which a statutory request in relation to study or training must be made?

 - what, if any, qualifications the training would lead to.

-The application must also explain how the employee thinks that the training would improve his or her effectiveness in the employer's business, and the performance of the employer's business.
+The application must also explain how the employee thinks that the training would improve their effectiveness in the employer's business, and the performance of the employer's business.
 Where the employee has made a previous statutory study or training request, the request must also give the date of the last request, and the method by which it was submitted.